ComNets-Bremen/ops-on-the-bench/README.md

 - Once the zip file is made and uploaded to the file sharing service, all files related to the simulation are removed

+- The worker code sends the status of the activities periodically (every 3 seconds) using the `meta` dictionary of the job.

+  - `current_state` - what activity is the worker in currently (INITILIZING, SIMULATING, PARSING, ARCHIVING, UPLOADING, TERMINATING, COMPLETED, CRASHED)
+  - `start_time_str` - starting time of the work
+  - `peak_disk_usage` - peak disk space used by all programs (simulation, results parsing, etc)
+  - `peak_sim_ram_usage` - peak RAM used duriung the simulation
+  - `peak_results_ram_usage` - peak RAM used when parsing results
+  - `sim_completed_perc` - percentage completion of the simulation itself
+  - `results_completed_perc` - percentage completion of results parsing (this only an estimation)
+  - `shared_link` - link to the Dropbox zip file containing the job output

 Storage backend
 ===============